grokify/xgo/README.md

 ## Description

-GoStor provides a storage abstraction layer for various storage engines.
+GoStor provides a storage abstraction layer for various storage engines with a common configuration struct.

 Initially, it's goal is to provide services for simple key value string storage.